Neural Networks in R Remain Viable in 2026

 2 Why Neural Networks in R?

-Let’s survey the landscape of available tools.
+Let’s examine the available tools.

 3.1 Core Frameworks